Before the eye service

 Pulsed light must not be used directly on moles and tattoos.
 However, its safe use is possible thanks to specifically provided protective covers.

-In the event of skin infections such as psoriasis or eczema/shingles, Eye Service treatment should not be performed if there exists inflammation in the vicinity of the eyes.
+In the event of skin infections such as psoriasis or eczema/shingles, the eye service should not be performed if there exists inflammation in the vicinity of the eyes.